gpimblott/mockRestServer/README.md

 # MockRestServer
-This is a simple REST server that responds with mock responses based on the requested URI.
+This is a simple REST server that responds with user defined mock responses based on the requested URI.

 The server returns the contents of a file located in the directory specified by the environment variable DATA_DIR.
 For example